anoma/namada/documentation/docs/src/user-guide/ledger.md

 ## 💸 Token transactions and queries

-In Anoma, tokens are implemented as accounts with a token validity predicate.
+In Namada, tokens are implemented as accounts with a token validity predicate.
 It checks that its total supply is preserved in any transaction that uses this token.
 Your wallet will be pre-loaded with some token addresses that are initialized in the genesis block.

 You can see the tokens addresses known by the client when you query all tokens balances: